 The king of all yoga poses might well be Sirsasana, the headstand.
 Inverting your body increases blood flow to the head, which can help to improve your energy and focus.
 It reverses the effect of gravity on the body, and some say it might even have anti-ageing benefits.
 We’ll report back on that later…

 Now this one comes with a warning; we don’t want you to hurt yourself!
-Be careful, use a towel or cushion to protect the crown of your head, a wall to come up against, and perhaps even a friend or loved one to help you as you start out.
+Be careful, use a towel or round cushion to protect the crown of your head, a wall to come up against, and perhaps even a friend or loved one to help you as you start out.

 Sometimes the obvious needs repeating